EnesKaraosman/SwiftyChat/README.md

     }
 }
 // ▼ Implement in case ChatMessageKind.carousel
-.onCarouselItemAction { (url: URL?, message: ChatMessage) in
+.onCarouselItemAction { (button: CarouselItemButton, message: ChatMessage) in
     // Here you can use the metadata of selected item in carousel }
 // ▼ Implement in case ChatMessageKind.quickReply